kiraleos/dissertation/src/dissertation.md

 ### Mechanism of operation

-Neural networks are trained using a process called backpropagation, which involves iteratively adjusting the weights of the network to minimize a loss function.
-The loss function measures the difference between the predicted output of the network and the actual output.
-By minimizing the loss function, the network learns to make more accurate predictions.
+Neural networks operate through a process known as backpropagation, a fundamental training algorithm that enables them to progressively refine their predictive capabilities.
+This iterative process involves adjusting the network's internal parameters, namely its weights and biases, to minimize a specified loss function.
+The loss function serves as a critical measure of the disparity between the network's predictions and the actual target values.
+By diminishing this loss, the neural network enhances its capacity to make increasingly accurate predictions.[^4]

-The weights of a neural network are adjusted using an algorithm called gradient descent, which involves computing the gradient of the loss function with respect to each weight.
-The gradient indicates the direction in which the loss function is decreasing the fastest, which is the direction in which the weight should be adjusted to minimize the loss function.
+The core of the backpropagation process hinges on an optimization technique known as gradient descent.
+Gradient descent, in essence, determines how the network's weights should be updated to minimize the loss function.
+To achieve this, it computes the gradient of the loss function with respect to each weight in the network.
+In other words, it calculates the rate of change of the loss concerning individual weights.
+This gradient offers crucial guidance, pointing the way toward the most rapid reduction in the loss function.

+As the gradient highlights the direction of steepest descent, it becomes the compass for the adjustment of weights.
+Weight updates are made proportionally to the gradient, ensuring that changes are made more significantly in areas where the loss function is decreasing most rapidly.
+This iterative process of calculating gradients and updating weights continues until the network converges to a state where the loss is minimized to the greatest extent possible.[^5]

+Incorporating the principles of backpropagation and gradient descent, neural networks steadily evolve their internal representations, allowing them to capture complex patterns and relationships within the data.
+This mechanism of operation serves as the foundation for their impressive ability to learn and generalize from data, making them valuable tools in a wide array of applications, from image recognition to galaxy redshift estimation.

 ### Loss functions